pcarion/cleric/README.md

 ![MCP server information](assets/cleric-screenshot-02.png)

-The `👁️` button will allow you to test the server by launching the MCP Inspector:
+The `👁️` button will show you the command to start the MCP Inspector in the terminal:

 ![MCP server information](assets/cleric-screenshot-03.png)